Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 1

 something to tell her about when I

 write.
-Mind you keep your
+Mind you Keep your

 own promise to go off for little

-Isn't that Dhurach a darling keeping
+Isn't that Dhusach a darling Keeping

 right at the top of her class like